The CBE Internship aims to provide a selected group of students with the opportunity to:

-Internships undertaken through this program are taken as a six-unit or twelve-unit course credit.
-Each successful applicant will be provided with a permission code to enrol in the CBE Internship Program CBEA3070 (undergraduate) or CBEA6070 (postgraduate), which will be counted toward the intern's CBE Degree.
+Internships undertaken through this course are taken for a 6-unit or 12-unit course credit.
+Each successful applicant will be provided with a permission code to enrol in the CBE Internship course CBEA3070 (undergraduate) or CBEA6070 (postgraduate), which will be counted toward the intern's CBE Degree.

 As the Internship is undertaken as an academic course, in addition to working on a project for the host organisation, interns must complete the following assessment items (evaluated by the course convenor and academic supervisor):